Royal Yorkshire Regiment: 1st Battalion

 The 1st Battalion (abbreviated 1 R YORKS), is based at Catterick Garrison.
-The battalion is a light mechanised infantry battalion deployed as part of 7th Light Mechanised Brigade Combat Team.
+The battalion is a light mechanised infantry battalion deployed as part of 7th Light Mechanised Brigade.

 2nd Battalion

-The 2nd Battalion (2 R YORKS), is based in Warminster.
-The battalion is the British Army’s 'Experimentation Battalion', involved with trialing future light infantry equipment and tactics under the Land Warfare Centre.
+The 2nd Battalion (2 R YORKS), is a "near surface operations battalion" based at Dale Barracks in Chester assigned to 11 Brigade.

 4th Battalion

 The 4th Battalion (4 R YORKS), is the Army Reserve battalion of the Royal Yorkshire Regiment.
 The battalion headquarters is in Worsley Barracks, York and forms part of 4th Infantry Brigade and Headquarters North East.
 The battalion operates from Army Reserve Centres across the regimental footprint with companies dispersed in Barnsley, Beverley, Huddersfield, Hull, Leeds, Middlesbrough, Sheffield and York.

 Regimental museum

 The York Army Museum (for the Royal Dragoon Guards, Prince of Wales's Own Regiment of Yorkshire and the Royal Yorkshire Regiment) is based at the Tower Street drill hall in York.

 Yorkshire Regiment beer

 Display of Yorkshire Warrior Beer Bottles, in the New Inn at Cropton, on the launch day.